-If you want a more seasonal and down-home use for your cast-iron skillet, this five-minute assembly healthy hash is the recipe for you.
+If you want a more seasonal and down-home use for your cast-iron skillet, this five-minute assembly brussel sprout and sweet potato hash is the recipe for you.
 You can make it even easier by prepping the day before, roasting all the components on the required sheet pan, and stopping at the step right before you add the eggs.
 From there, it's just 10 minutes to finish it off, which means that even as a host, you get to lounge in bed even longer.

 07 of 15